wolframalexa/ece303/README.md

 * Implementation documentation (5%): Basic code comments for complicated areas of code.

 ## Due Date
-This project will be due May 8th before noon for seniors and May 12th before noon for Juniors and Sophomores.
+This project will be due May 8th before noon for Seniors and May 12th before noon for Juniors and Sophomores.
 Please submit files in an archive via email, or provide a link to a public repository.

 ## Test Run